 This link leads to a copy of an August 13 1952 article by the reporter Frederick C. Othman of the St Petersburg Times newspaper regarding the job of rum tasters in Rio Piedras, Puerto Rico.
 In the interview the news man interviews my uncle Dr. Manuel Machiran, who was currently involved in the founding of the Bacardi Rum works on that island as a subsidiary of the main Cuban firm.
 Dr. Machiran was the local Bacardi Rum distillers manager in Puerto Rico.

 The Barrio family ultimatelly sold Instituto Barrio to Miguel for about $2000.
-As the owner of the private school he brought his father there to work as his secretary, the old man having already resigned with honors from the Cuban army.
+As the owner of the private school he brought his father there to work as his secretary, the old man having already been honorably discharged from the Cuban army.

 This is a typical public elementary school class portrait of the 1950's